TinosNitso/mpv-scripts/README.md

 Lua versions v5.1 & v5.2(Android) supported.

 ## Latest Updates
-Above scripts in `mpv-scripts.zip` haven't been properly released.
-Better mechanism for toggling on smartphone is needed - maybe double-sid or double-tap.
-Toggling current-ao (double-mute) causes lag.
-Different scripts can use different mechanisms.
+Above scripts in `mpv-scripts.zip` haven't been properly released yet.  `android-surface-area` may help with perfect circles for automask.
+- Added `o.double_aid_timeout` to aspeed, autocrop & automask.
+Double-aid is similar to double-mute, due to Android.
+Causes lag, but necessary.
+- Added `o.double_sid_timeout` to all scripts except main.
+Best smartphone toggle mechanism: doesn't cause lag or glitch audio. `sid` to toggle is artificially added.
+- Added `o.android`, `o.windows`, `o.linux` & `o.darwin` platform overrides to all scripts except autocrop.
+It can work exactly the same on Android, but smartphones work better speed-loading monacle/single-complex.
+- automask.lua: Returned `o.fps`.
+If produced @30fps, film must also be 30fps.  `%s` bugfix for examples (I broke half of them in the last release).
-- aspeed.lua: Improved AbDays (more accurate, more lowercase).
+- aspeed.lua: Removed `o.clocks.no_locales` flag.
+Improved AbDays (more accurate, more lowercase).
 No-Armenian override for Android.
 Faster YouTube load by always loading path even without audio (JPEG-reload blocked after successful load).
 - autocrop.lua: Improved JPEG reliability (insta_pause).
+- All script-opt types now well-defined.
+A GUI like SMPlayer could hook in various preferences via `read_options`.